 It come with 64Gb of storage which should be more than enough to store all your sheet music.
 If you need additional storage it can be expanded up to 400Gb via micro SD.

 The S4 comes with Qualcomm MSM8998 2.35GHz + 1.9GHz processor which makes the tablet not only great for seamlessly flicking through your sheet music but also for surfing the web and playing high end games.

-Additional features include 8MP Front and 13MP Rear Camera, 4Gb of SDRAM and built in Bluetooth 5.0 for connecting your page turner pedals.
-It runs an android operating system which has all the the latest page turning software available vie the play store.
+Additional features include an 8MP Front and 13MP Rear Camera, 4Gb of SDRAM, and built-in Bluetooth 5.0 for connecting your page turner pedals.
+It runs an Android operating system that has all the latest page-turning software available via the play store.

-The Fire HD’s touchscreen measures 10.1 inches on this version (there is also a 8 inch version at a cheaper price), the resolution is still remarkable at 1920 x 1200 pixels, with 224 dpi.
+The Fire HD’s touchscreen measures 10.1 inches on this version (there is also an 8-inch version at a cheaper price), the resolution is still remarkable at 1920 x 1200 pixels, with 224 dpi.
 Designed mainly for reading and entertainment, the screen offers genuine HD functionality and brighter, crisper images, thanks to its IPS LCD architecture – ideal for viewing sheet music both indoors and outside.

-Also, the iPad Air is powered by a fast 1.5Ghz processor far superior to that of most high end tablets, and as a lightweight tablet (weighing only slightly over 15 ounces), it is not as bulky or difficult to manage than tablets developed by other brands.
+Also, the iPad Air is powered by a fast 1.5Ghz processor far superior to that of most high-end tablets, and as a lightweight tablet (weighing only slightly over 15 ounces), it is not as bulky or difficult to manage as tablets developed by other brands.

 Additional practical benefits include the apps available on iTunes – considered by many experts to be superior to Android – as well as the large 64 or 128 Gb of flash memory storage and the impressive LiPo battery offering an average time between charges of about 10 hours.